 It will also depend on whether you are looking for something with rechargeable batteries or using ones that you have to replace time and time again.
 Also, ask what kind of warranty they offer in case they break down while in operation.

 Q13.
 How do I know if my dog needs a shock collar?

 The good news is that you don’t always have to use one – especially if your dog is on a leash and has already learned how to walk alongside you.
 In many cases, it can be enough for them to follow the lead of other dogs or maybe even humans around them as far as walking calmly next to you.

 However, there are many situations that you may encounter in which you do want to use it.
 If your dog is a guard dog, then you will want to use this training tool as well as others that have been listed below.

-In many cases, if your dog is prone to getting overly excited or anxious in crowds of people or even other dogs, then you might consider using a shock collar on them to teach them something about the situation and their behavior.
+In many cases, if your dog is prone to getting overly excited or anxious in crowds of people or even other dogs, then you might consider using E collar training on them to teach them something about the situation and their behavior.

 If you have an elderly dog that is having difficulty moving along at the same pace as you, then it may be worth using one to help give them a gentle reminder while they can still get around on their own.

 These are just a few situations in which a shock collar can work as a training tool and not necessarily as punishment, which is what it is for so many people.